Common Sense Tips and Ideas

-A new threat has emerged in the form of "ransomware".
-Malware is downloaded through email attachments that then encrypts the entire system (including any attached storage - this particular ransomware is CryptoLocker).
-The only way to decrypt the device is to pay a fee to the malware owner.
+The only way to decrypt an infected device is to pay a fee or "ransom" to the malware owner.
 Preventing the malware from loading is the key.
-Don't open any email with a .zip file as an attachment - even if you are familiar with the sender (the exception is if you confirm the sender actually sent the email!).
+Don't open any email with a .zip file as an attachment - even if you are familiar with the sender.
+The exception is if you confirm the sender actually sent the email.

-A recent survey indicated that a large percentage of PCs with Java are not current with Java security patches or not running the most current version of Java.
+A large percentage of PCs with Java do not contain Java security patches or are not running the most current version of Java.
 Java runs on millions of PCs and is often exploited by cyber criminals to infiltrate or attack your PC.
 To combat this vulnerability, as part of your overall security best practices, keep Java up to date and secure.

 There are many ways a criminal can obtain confidential information.
-Social Engineering is a contributing factor to these and many more scams and malicious exploitations.
-Fraudsters are using every avenue of communication in an attempt to have you divulge sensitive account information.
+Social engineering is a contributing factor to these and many more scams.
+Fraudsters use every avenue of communication to have you divulge sensitive account information.

-- Smishing is a variation of Phishing that uses a text message from an unknown number asking you to click a link to another site or call a phone number.
-They attempt to entice you into providing personal or account information.
-They also may attempt to infect your mobile device with malware.
+Smishing uses a text message from an unknown number, asking you to click a link to another site or call a phone number.
+They entice you to provide personal or account information and may attempt to infect your mobile device with malware.

-- Vishing is another Phishing variation that uses the telephone in an attempt to get the user to provide personal or account information, often presenting themselves as legitimate businesses offering assistance to the user.
+Vishing uses the telephone in an attempt to get the user to provide personal or account information, often presenting themselves as legitimate businesses offering assistance to the user.